-Policy and Resources Mo eeting Meeting Date 14 December 2022 Report Title Council Tax Reduction Scheme 2023 EMT Lead Lisa Fillery, Director of Resources Head of Service Zoe Kent, Revenues and Benefits Manager Lead Officer Zoe Kent, Revenues and Benefits Manager Classification Open Recommendations 1.
-Policy and Resources are asked to recommend to Council to approve the introduction of a new income banded / grid scheme for working age applicants with effect from 1 st April 2023 to simplify the scheme for claimants, reduce the administrative burden placed on the Council by the introduction of Universal Credit and to improve the targeting of support for the lowest income families.
+Council Meeting Date 18 January 2023 Report Title Council Tax Reduction Scheme 2023 EMT Lead Lisa Fillery, Director of Resources Head of Service Zoe Kent, Revenues and Benefits Manager Lead Officer Zoe Kent, Revenues and Benefits Manager Classification Open Recommendations To note the outcome of the public consultation (Appendix I) and the equality impact assessment (Appendix II), and to consider the potential impact of the proposed changes on working age claimants with the protected characteristics of disability, age and sex under the Equality Act 2010.
+2. Council are asked to approve the introduction of a new income banded / grid based council tax reduction scheme for working age applicants with effect from 1 st April 2023 to simplify the scheme for claimants, reduce the administrative burden placed on the Council by the introduction of Universal Credit and to improve the targeting of support for the lowest income families as recommended by Policy and Resources Committee on 14 December 2022